Porter Town Hall

-Porter Town Hall is a historic town hall located at Porter, Porter County, Indiana.
+Porter Town Hall is a historic town hall located at Porter, Indiana.
 It was built in 1913, and is a two-story, square Bungalow / American Craftsman style red brick building.
 An addition was built in 1964.
 It features decorative brick pattern work, exposed rafter ends, eyebrow windows, and a belfry surrounded by a decorative wrought iron railing.

 It was listed on the National Register of Historic Places in 2000.